salesforce/oss-request/README.md

 The request system is driven by a metadata definition which includes system groups and the prototypes for tasks.
 [Check out an example](examples/metadata.json).
 For production use set the `METADATA_URL` and `METADATA_TOKEN` env vars so the metadata can be externalized from this source.
 Here the properties that need to be defined in the metadata file:

 - `groups` (object, required) - Defines the groups where the key is the identifier of the group and the value is an array of string email addresses.
 There must be a group with the key `admin` but additional groups can also be defined.
+- `services` (object) - Defines the urls for service names in key-values on the the object
 - `tasks` (object, required) - Defines the tasks where the key is the identifier of the task and the value is an object defining the prototype for a task.
 There must be a task with the key `start` but additional tasks should also be defined.
 A task prototype object has the following properties:

     - `label` (string, required) - Displayed in the header of the task view